Abdul-Moiz-i999/Social-Media/README.md

 ![image](https://github.com/Abdul-Moiz-i999/Social-Media/assets/67798125/8de5904d-c73d-4096-b15d-92ddf914da5e)

-Welcome to this MERN (MongoDB, Express.js, React, Node.js) Stack project, a sophisticated social platform designed for user interaction.
+Welcome to this MERN (MongoDB, Express.js, React, Node.js) Stack practice project, a social platform designed for user interaction.
 This platform enables users to register, log in, share posts, images, follow other users, and like posts.
-Currently, the follow functionality is not implemented on the front end side but you can use Postman to manually call those endpoints (explained at the end).
+Currently, the follow functionality is not implemented on the front end side but you can use any api tester to manually call those endpoints (explained at the end).

 # Technology Stack